 The right to erasure is a GDPR mandate that allows subscribers to ask you to delete all of the data associated with them.

 If someone makes a request to be forgotten, you can’t simply unsubscribe them or delete them from your list.
-Even when you remove a subscriber from your list, the system keeps a history of the user.
+Even when you remove a subscriber from your email list, the system keeps a history of the user.
 You must delete all their data permanently.

 When you use the Delete function in the subscriber section of MailerLite, the information is not entirely removed.
 The reason for this is simple.
 If that person later resubscribes, their history is still there so you don’t have to rebuild their profile.

 MailerLite has a feature called Forget that completely wipes a person’s data from our system.
-This function was built specifically for GDPR email compliance of the right to be forgotten.
+This function was built specifically for GDPR email compliance with the right to be forgotten.
 Here’s how it works:

 On your subscriber page, there is a button called Actions.